michael-hoss/ad-skills-101/basic_tooling_skills/README.md

 In any case, the [official ROS 1 tutorial](http://wiki.ros.org/ROS/Tutorials) is an excellent source for learning ROS in general.

-Currently ROS 1 is widely used and therefore most ROS software you find in the internet is written in ROS1.
+As of 2021, ROS 1 is still widely used and therefore much ROS software you find in the internet is written in ROS1.
 ROS 2 is an important update as it provides real-time capability and many more new features.
 ROS 2 is getting more popular so you may also have a look at the [official ROS 2 tutorial](http://index.ros.org/doc/ros2/Tutorials).